alterae/lang/README.md

 a simple programming language, created for AP Computer Science

-this version might be a wash -- consider rewriting in Rust because Go's module system is a pain

 ## design goals

-to make a simple proof-of concept programming language interpreter, implemented in Go
+to make a simple proof-of concept programming language interpreter, implemented in Rust

 the syntax should be somewhere between that of Go and Rust